-There are many types of intestinal parasites that can infest cats and dogs.
-Common intestinal worms of dogs and cats include tapeworms, roundworms, hookworms, and whipworms.
+There are many types of intestinal parasites that can infest cats and dogs; common intestinal worms of dogs and cats include tapeworms, roundworms, hookworms, and whipworms.
+While worms can cause a range of symptoms, most can be effectively treated.
 Different areas of the world see different "common" regional parasites and some areas (notably the dry and arid climates) see few problems with intestinal parasites.

 Of the four worms mentioned above, only one, the tapeworm, generally requires one deworming treatment.
 This is because the roundworm, hookworm, and whipworm infections require one dose to kill the adult worms living in the intestine and a second dose to kill the migrating larval forms of the worm.
 The adult worms will often be seen in the pet's feces after a deworming.